 The Christian kingdoms of Spain had several strengths that enabled them to expand at the expense of the taifa states.
-In the first place, the taifa states were not only politically weak, but they were also at odds with each other. addition, the construction of castles stone in newlvconquered territories allow the
+In the first place, the taifa states were not only politically weak, but they were also at odds with each other.
+In addition, the construction of stone castles in newlyconquered territories allow the